djcooke/compendium/_potd_171_enemies/anzu.md

       - 'Strength and Steel required'
       - 'Recommended to use witching if you need to kill one.
 Can do a couple GCDs and then use before it dives on you'
+  SGE:
+    difficulty: Extreme
+    notes:
+      - 'Avoid if possible'
+      - 'Steel required, strength recommended'
+      - 'Make sure you have heals ready to recover after the stun'
   WAR:
     difficulty: Medium
     notes: